 Woodseats Venture Scout Unit was established in 1967 (and in 2017 celebrated its 50th Anniversary) as the only Venture Scout Unit in the Sheffield Sheaf District, which was rare as most Venture Units were attached to Scout Groups.

-Explorer and Network

 Ventures, Explorers and The Network

-The only way we could continue to run as before was to set up a new Scout group that had no Beavers, Cubs & Scouts but an Explorer Unit, and all the District’s Scouts would move on to Woodseats when they got to 14.
+The only way we could continue to run as before was to set up a new Scout group that had no Beavers, Cubs & Scouts but an Explorer Unit, meaning all the Scouts across Sheaf District would move on to Woodseats when they got to 14.